Virginia Borden Maier, Health Professions Advisor

 Courses in psychology and sociology are strongly recommended, as are statistics, anatomy, and physiology.
 The range of excellent humanities and social science courses available at St. John Fisher College provides pre-health students with a well-rounded perspective on society and health.

-Students interested in a career in the health professions are urged to make contact with the health professions advisor during their first semester at Fisher so that they may receive guidance as they pursue their subsequent studies.
+Students interested in a career in the health professions are urged to make contact with the health professions advisor during their first year at Fisher so that they may receive guidance as they pursue their subsequent studies.
 The health professions advisor provides materials and advice to assist students in understanding all aspects of the preparation process, from choosing courses to preparing for pre-professional exams, selecting schools, preparing for the interview, and making decisions regarding acceptances and alternatives.

 When it is time to apply to the various professional schools, the health professions advisor also assists students in the intense application process, and provides them with a composite evaluation letter when required by professional schools.